 Management of diversity impacts both organizational performance and environment.
 This course aims to introduce you to a range of theoretical and applied approaches from various disciplines, so you can analyse workforce diversity in modern organisations and then design, evaluate and implement strategies to manage workforce diversity.
-Federal and state interventions which address labour market inequality and issues of gender, culture, disability, age and work/life balance etc, especially in Australia, are analysed.
+Federal and state interventions which address labor market inequality and issues of gender, culture, disability, age and work/life balance etc, especially in Australia, are analysed.
 How diversity is managed at an organisational-level is the principal focus of the course.
 The social, legal and equity issues relevant to managing diversity in enterprises from both a national and international perspective will be addressed.

-On successful completion of this course students will be able to:
+On successful completion of the course students will be able to:

 6. Employ macro and organisational-level data to critically analyse the success of state and firm-based diversity interventions.

 Students are required to apply relevant theories to analyse organisational-level human resource management functions and use their knowledge of relevant employment law and government policy to develop insights into the practice of managing diversity.

-1.Contemporary and historical overview of patterns of workforce diversity and state interventions.
+- Contemporary and historical overview of workforce diversity and state interventions.

-3.Theoretical explanations for diversity, equality and inequality, group interactions and power.
+- Theoretical explanations for labour market segmentation and segregation, equity and equality, group interactions and power.

 - The 'business case' for diversity.

-6.Dimensions of diversity and outcomes experienced at work including gender, work/life balance, cultural diversity and Indigenous Australians, workers with disabilities, religious and sexual diversity and age.
+- Dimensions of diversity and outcomes experienced at work including gender, work/life balance, cultural diversity and Indigenous Australians, workers with disabilities, religious and sexual diversity and age.

-7.Best practice organisational interventions
+- Best practice organisational interventions

-8.Managing Diversity in practice in organisations: Challenges and opportunities.
+- Managing Diversity in practice in organisations: Challenges and opportunities.